 7. Beauty Products Past Their Prime

-Mascara more than 6 months old?
+Is the mascara more than 6 months old?
 Lipstick from college?
 Toss them—they can harbor bacteria.

-8. Stretched Out Hair Ties
+8. Stretched out Hair Ties

 If they don't hold your ponytail anymore, they're clutter.
 Toss and refresh.